Less Noise, More Signal: the DRR Effect for Better Optimizations of a Range of SE Tasks: Introduction

 The rest of this paper is structured via guidelines from Wohlin \& Runeson et al.~\cite{wohlin2012experimentation} on empirical software engineering.
 We present our methods in Section~\ref{methods}, within which we discuss all algorithms, case studies, experimental design choices and datasets used in this study.
-In summary, we will \bi \item Apply different kinds of HPO ... \item ... to tune an ensemble learner to improve regression and classification performance of models ... \item ... built from the Table~\ref{data} data (and where a data sets list many goals, we predict for the first listed goal). \ei Following this we present results in Section \ref{results}.
-See also Section \ref{threats} for a discussion on threats to the validity.
+In summary, we will \bi \item Apply different kinds of HPO \item to tune an ensemble learner to improve regression and classification performance of models \item built from the Table~\ref{datadata} data (and where a datasets list many goals, we predict for the first listed goal). \ei Following this we present results in Section \ref{results}.
+See also Section \ref{threats} for a discussion on threats to the validity, and Section \ref{conclusion} for our conclusions.